 - More diverse international cuisine reflecting Houston’s multicultural population

-- Better value dining with promotions like “50 cent wings on Wednesday”
+- Better value dining with various promotional offerings

 - Stronger food truck and casual dining culture